suyashmahar/suyash-thesis/Chapters/puddles.typ

 // However,
 Existing PM programming systems are built on a patchwork of modifications to the memory-mapped file interface and thus make several compromises in how persistent data is accessed.
 These systems use custom pointer formats, handle logging through ad-hoc mechanisms, and implement recovery using diverse but incompatible logging and transactional semantics.

-In this paper, we show that the design of existing PM libraries results in PM programming models that severely limit programming flexibility and introduce additional unnatural constraints and performance problems.

 For example, opening multiple copies of a pool that resides at a fixed address would result in address conflicts.
 For another, using non-native (#emph[i.e.];, "smart" or "fat" ) pointers avoids the need for fixed addresses but adds performance overhead to common-case accesses, makes persistent data unreadable by non--PM-aware code, leaves software tools (#emph[e.g.];, debuggers) unable to interpret that data, and locks-in the PM data to a particular PM library.
 Further, current implementations of fat-pointers do not allow multiple copies of PM data to be mapped simultaneously unless the PM library first translates all pointers in one of the copies.
-Finally, enforcing crash consistency in the application requires that after a crash, 1) the application is still available, 2) the application still has write permissions for the data (even if the application only wants to read it), and 3) the system knows which application was running at the time of the crash--none of which are true in general.
+Finally, enforcing crash consistency in the application requires that after a crash, 1) the application is still available, 2) the application still has write permissions for the data (even if the application only wants to read it) #Green[to ensure that it can recover from any incomplete transactions], and 3) the system knows which application was running at the time of the crash #Green[(to ensure that the recovery application can parse the recovery logs)]---none of which are true in general.

 Today's PM programming libraries thus leave the critical issue of data integrity in the hands of the programmer and system administrators rather than robustly ensuring those properties at the system level.
 Further, existing PM programming libraries restrict basic operations like opening cloned copies of PM data simultaneously, reading PM data without write access, or using legacy pointer-based tools to access PM data.
-A storage system with these characteristics represents a step back in safety and data integrity compared to the state-of-the-art persistent storage systems -- namely filesystems.
+A storage system with these characteristics represents a step back in safety and data integrity compared to the state-of-the-art persistent storage systems---namely filesystems.

+In this chapter, we show that the design of existing PM libraries results in PM programming models that severely limit programming flexibility and introduce additional unnatural constraints and performance problems.
 To solve these problems, we propose a new persistent memory programming library, #emph[Puddles];.
 Puddles solve these problems while preserving the speed and flexibility that the existing PM programming interface provides.
 Puddles provide the following properties:

 1. #emph[Application-independent crash-recovery];: PM recovery after a crash in Puddles completes before #emph[any] application accesses the data. // Recovery succeeds even if the application writing data at the time of the crash is absent after restart, no longer has the write permissions, or was just one of the multiple applications updating the data at the time of the crash.